 Recently, my wife and I presented at a Simplicity/Decluttering Workshop.
 We were excited to have 100+ people from every stage of life show up for our 90-minute conversation.
 It was wonderful in every regard.
 Special thanks to Journey Church in Gretna, NE for being our hosts.
 If you are interested in doing the same, you can find more information here.

 As part of the workshop, Kim and I wanted to offer practical help in common problem areas (clothes, sentimental items, kids’ stuff, and books).
-And as part of the preparation, I asked Twitter for some help in addressing the specific topic of decluttering book collections.
+And as part of the preparation, I asked Twitter for some help in addressing the specific topic of decluttering books.

-I asked a simple question, “Have you significantly reduced/minimized your book collection?
+I asked a simple question, “Have you significantly decluttered your book collection?
 If so, what was the most important step or decision you made in the process?”

 Responses began flooding in almost immediately (they are, after all, a pretty sharp crew).
 The answers I received were experienced, helpful, and taken as a whole, quite comprehensive.
 In fact, the responses were so good, I decided to organize them and pass them on to a larger audience.

 So then, if your book collection has become too cluttered, you’ll find help here.
 If you ever feel burdened by your books, you’ll find inspiration.
-Or if you are just looking to create some extra space in your home or office, you’ll find plenty of practical steps here to get you started uncluttering your book collection and finding more space in your home and life.
+Or if you are just looking to create some extra space in your home or office, you’ll find plenty of practical steps here to help you unclutter your book collection and finding more space in your home and life.

 1. Decide to do it.